Why Giving Up Plastic Everything Is A Great Idea

 Plastic-Free Vessel, But Make It Fashion

 Hey, how’s this for an idea?
 Take a personal inventory of everything you are drinking from throughout the day and ask yourself two things: Is it made of plastic?
 And if yes, will I throw this away after a few refills?
 If yes again, stop right there!
 Put your hands up!
-There is so many bougie (read: overpriced) alternatives to plastic bottles and coffee cups these days, there is little excuse not to be using one.
+There are so many bougie (read: overpriced) alternatives to plastic bottles and coffee cups these days, you’ve got little excuse not to be using one.
 Custom-glazed ceramic travel cup?
 Cute.
 Insulated, stainless steel water bottle with minimal Scandi curves?
 So chic I die.
 If you’re going to walk to work drinking a smoothie or coffee, turn it into a fashion parade, I say.

 Dazzle Them With Your Evergreen Smile

 Not that kind of green smile, you guys!
 I’m talking more biodegradable teeth-cleaning tools, less spinach wedged into your left canine on a hot date.
 Not so scary, right?
 In fact, it’s quite simple.
 Try switching from a regular plastic toothbrush to one of the biodegradable bamboo kind, like this one from Olas.
 While you’re at it, I highly recommend this Cuprum Copper Tongue Cleaner for removing the build-up of breakout and bad breath-inducing bacteria.